kainctl/isd/docs/customization.md

 at the different options individually.
 As smaller walls 🧱 of text...
-Though, I don't know how exciting these section will be 😅.
+Though, I don't know how exciting these sections will be 😅.
-Some section will contain more context or additional information.
+Some sections will contain more context or additional information.

 Just jump to the sections that sound interesting: